-The Shimanchu people are an indigenous island people often confused with being Japanese, though the language and culture are different.
-While the United Nations recognizes the “Ryûkyû/Okinawa” (Uchinanchu/ Shimanchu) people as Indigenous, the Japanese government does not.
-The Shimanchu identify by a few names, adding to the confusion.
-Uchinanchu, Shimanchu, Lewchoo… all are names of the indigenous people of Okinawa Prefecture, formerly known as the Ryûkyûan Kingdom.
+The Ryūkyūan people are an indigenous island people often confused with being Japanese, though the language and culture are different.
+Their home is the Ryūkyū Islands, formerly independent Ryūkyū Kingdom and known today as Okinawa.
+While the United Nations recognizes the Ryūkyūan people as indigenous, the Japanese government does not.

-I’m third generation Shimanchu.
-Thanks to imperialism, much of the Shimanchu culture has been eradicated by governments.
-The Shimanchu people ask for their land to be returned to them, and the US military bases to be removed.
-As long as the world thinks the Shimanchu people are “just Japanese” they continue to be occupied, discounted and voice-less.
+I’m third generation Ryūkyūan.
+Thanks to Japan sacrificing Okinawa during WWII, much of the Ryūkyūan culture has been near eradicated by governments with many of the indigenous languages and traditions at the risk of dying with the elder generations.
+The Ryūkyūan people ask for their land to be returned to them, and the US military bases to be removed.
+As long as the world thinks the Ryūkyūan people are “just Japanese” they continue to be occupied, discounted and voice-less.

-- Okinawans are actually Shimanchu or Uchinanchu.
+- Okinawans are actually Ryūkyūan/Ruuchuuan/Loochooan.
 “Okinawa” is the name of the prefecture, not the people.

-- The Shimanchu are egalitarian as opposed to patriarchal or matriarchal.
+- The Ryūkyūan are egalitarian as opposed to patriarchal or matriarchal.
 They have always treated the sexes as different, but equal.

-- Despite the cultural oppression, the Shimanchu have retained their animistic beliefs.
-Women tend to be the spiritual leaders with the responsibilities divided between yuta (a shamanistic witch) and noro, the priestesses.
-The women in my family were a mix of yuta and noro.
+- Despite the cultural oppression, the Ryūkyūan have retained their animistic beliefs.
+Women tend to be the spiritual leaders with the responsibilities divided between yuta (a shamanistic practitioner) and Nuuru, the priestesses.
+The women in my family were a mix of yuta and Nuuru.

 - The Ryukyuan islands have star shaped sand in some places.

-- The Shimanchu have guardians particular to them called shisa.
+- The Ryūkyūan have guardians particular to them called shiisaa.
 It’s always a male and female (egalitarian!) and they protect, bring luck and balance.